- photo credit: Beni Ishaque Luthor via photopin cc

-It is sensational to look at an old classic book and find a modern use for it.
+It is sensational to look at an old classic book, like Sun Tzu’s “Art of War” and find a modern use for it.

 There are thousands of books that make the list of classic treasures that students are forced to read throughout their educational careers.
 Some of those books stand the test of time and others do not.
 Some classics make me smile when I think of them, like The Communist Manifesto.
 Other classic books make me scream in disgust and wonder why educators choose to torture students; like the book Moby Dick.
 Sun Tzu’s The Art of War is a classic book that has lessons to teach modern women.

 The Art of War is a thirteen-volume book written, by Sun Tzu.

 The book discussed the proper way to wage war and how leaders should conduct themselves on the battlefield.
 At the beginning of almost every translation of The Art of War is the story of Sun Tzu and his methods convincing Ho Lu, King of Wu that his methods for conduct on the battlefield were good and would work on any group of soldiers in actual battle conditions.
 The king had read Sun Tzu’s book and asked if Sun Tzu’s methods could be tested on 180 women living in the palace.
 These young women were put under Sun Tzu’s training methods and the results were so satisfying that Sun Tzu was put in charge of the king’s army and waged war on the king’s behalf.